easy-xchange/coding-test/README.md

 - An overview of your design decisions
 - Why you picked the programming language you used
-- How to run your code and tests, including how to compile it if applicable and how to install any dependencies your code may have.
+- How to run your code and tests, including how to compile it if applicable and

+## Final Notes
+I've added this section to give candidates more guidance given the submissions we've received so far.
+1. If you're not sure what language to use then use your strongest language.
+This will put your best food forward.
+2. To clarify, your submission *SHOULD NOT* print anything else that is not requested to STDOUT.
+2.1 This also means it should not print any welcome or exception messages.
+3. The application should be terminated using ctrl-D, the SIGQUIT signal only.

+.RAR or class files will not be accepted or executed due to security.
+2. By submitting a [git
+patch](https://stackoverflow.com/questions/6658313/how-can-i-generate-a-git-patch-for-a-specific-commit).
+Please do not submit a pull request against the repo. how to install any dependencies your code may have.

   Thank you!